x7qiu/LeetCode/LinkedList/README.md

 ## Two Pointers

-There is another class of linked list problems that asks you not to modify the original list, but to identify a specific node of interest (midpoint, start of cycle, etc) or determin if the list has a certain quality, i.e. if it is palindrome.

-Almost all of the node identification problems requires you to keep reference to more than one pointers to do it in a single pass.
-Belows is a simple example.
+Since you cannot go back in a singly linked list, sometimes it's useful to keep reference of two or more pointers to make certain tasks easier.

 #### 876. Middle of the Linked List